mitchellbpowell/website/p/odds-and-ends.markdown

 I am a proud American, and I love my country.
 Still, I don't like what we do with quotation marks, where commas and other bits that aren't part of the quotation in any logical sense.
 In the ongoing effort to promote a more perfect union for ourselves and our posterity, I plan on using [logical quotation](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Punctuation_inside_or_outside) whenever I can get away with it.

+# Pinker, Steven

+Steven Pinker, in addition to his career as a psycholinguist, wrote _The Better Angels of Our Nature_ (2011), which chronicles the long-term reduction in violence that has occurred across human history.
+He followed this up with _Enlightenment Now_ (2018), which follows similar improvements across many other domains.
+Other books of his include _The Language Instinct_, _How the Mind Works_, and _The Sense of Style_.

+# Project Euler

+In middle school and hi school, I was what some might call a _mathlete_, one of the kids who was always running about to school math competitions.
+Lindsay Lohan introduces the concept [here](https://www.youtube.com/watch?v=EligNcjdyyI).
+Back in 2006, I somehow stumbled into being one of six Ohio high schoolers to qualify for the USAMO ([source](https://www.maa.org/math-competitions/2006-usamo-qualifiers-by-state#oh)), where I immediately found myself out of my depth and got something like two out of forty-two questions correct.
+I don't remember the exact figure.

+Anyhow, around age 15 I got swept into studying the Hebrew Bible, which I kept picking away at until 21, and mostly left math behind.
+However, last year I did pick up playing around with math questions again, with Project Euler, which combines math and programming to produce puzzles to solve.
+If you're a former mathlete who needs a little mental stimulation now and then, you might want to give Project Euler a look.
+The questions are graduated in difficulty, running from the very first problem, which has been solved by 965,090 users, to some of the latest, with less than 200 users solving.

 # Velikovsky, Immanuel

 One of the many interesting curiosities that my late grandfather Henderson pointed me towards was book called _Worlds in Collision_ by the extraordinarily eccentric Immanuel Velikovsky, who combined a creative and well-read mind with a fundamental inability to understand how the real world works and produced fascinating attempts at re-writing history.
 If you enjoy that sort of thing, you might enjoy _Worlds in Collision_.

+# Venezuela

+With a few very brief exceptions, I spent the first five years of my life in Venezuela, which was a more or less functional country in the early 1990's.
+It had poverty, it had violence, and it had corruption, but the stores generally had food in them, the water was turned on at least part of the day, and one could walk around Venezuela for ten years through some fairly rough neighborhoods on a regular basis and only have a gun pointed at one twice.
+My family continues to have friends who live in the slums of Caracas, and the incredibly bleak picture of starvation, hyperinflation, and mass flight from the country that you often see in media outlets is accurate.

+The descent into total dysfunction did not happen all at once.
+One might date it from the time when Hugo Chávez declared an "economic war" on 2020-6-2, or to the accession of Venezuelan President and now dictator Nicolás Maduro in 2013.
+In any case, the vicious sociopath currently oppressing Venezuela has shown every indication throughout his entire tenure that he is fully prepared to starve people out of the country until Venezuela is emptied or he is dead.

 # WP:PAG